jeffreyyoung/metabase_custom/docs/administration-guide/03-metadata-editing.md

 ### Remapping field values
 One thing that happens commonly in tables is that you'll have a foreign key field, like `Product ID`, with a bunch of ID values in it, when what you actually want to see most of the time is the entity name, like the `Product Title`.
 You might also have fields which contain coded values that you'd prefer to show up as translated or readable values in your tables and charts — like changing `0`, `1`, and `2` to `Female`, `Male`, and `Other` for example.

-To do this in Metabase, click on the gear icon to the right of a field's Type dropdown in the Data Model section of the Admin Panel.
+To do this in Plena Data, click on the gear icon to the right of a field's Type dropdown in the Data Model section of the Admin Panel.
 You'll see a form with these options:

 ![Remapping form](./images/remapping/form.png)